 Much of the surface area of the existing city has already been developed and optimal use will have to be made, therefore, of the space still available.
 Densification by means of high-rise buildings is an obvious option.
 The living space that is made available through compact and high-density building can ease the pressure on the housing market in an effective way.
 Residential tower blocks like needle pricks in the city, a social and spatial form of urban acupuncture.

-If the surface area of the home is compact, the layout, functionality and finish become extra important.
-A clear distinction is made between the ‘servant and the ‘served’ spaces.
+If the surface area of the home is compact, the layout, functionality and finish gain an increased importance.
+A clear distinction is made between the ‘serving’ and the ‘served’ spaces.
 The servant spaces contain all functional elements that are the same for each individual and are incorporated in the partitions of the home, such as the shower, toilet, sink, bed, storage space and kitchen.
 The functional partition wall ensures that the served space that arises is a free open space.
-This open space receives its character through the character of the interior elements and the specific choices of the resident him or herself.
+This open space receives its character through the interior elements and the specific choices of the resident themselves.

 By separating the construction of the building from the partition walls of the home, spaces can be linked with each other simply and the layout of the building remains flexible.
-In this way, it is also possible to have apartments measuring 58m2, 70m2 and 115m2, in addition to extremely compact one-room apartments measuring 29m2 and 41m2.
+In this way, it is also possible to have apartments measuring 58m2, 70m2 and 115m2, in addition to extremely compact one-room apartments measuring only 29m2 and 41m2.
 As a result of this, a range of homes are created that are not only suitable for first-time buyers, single people and the elderly, but also for families and people working from home.
-Therefore, the building is deliberately not aimed at one target group, but at a multitude of lifestyles, one of the characteristics of the city and its inhabitants, due to the wide variety of housing typologies.
+Therefore, the building is deliberately not aimed at one target group, but at a multitude of lifestyles, reflecting the diversity of the city and its inhabitants.

 Location: Amsterdam (NL)